-Financial assets at amortised cost These assets are subsequently measured at amortised cost using the effective interest method.
+Financial assets at amortised cost

+These assets are subsequently measured at amortised cost using the effective interest method.
 The amortised cost is adjusted for any loss allowance.
 Interest income and impairment are recognised in profit or loss.
-These assets consist of cash and cash equivalents.
+These assets consist of cash and cash equivalents and trade and other receivables.

 Any gains or losses arising on the derecognition are included in profit or loss in other operating income/expense.

-Financial assets at fair value through profit and loss These assets are subsequently measured at fair value.
-The assets consist of an investment at fair value through profit or loss (Note 3).
+Financial assets at fair value through profit and loss

+These assets are subsequently measured at fair value.
+The assets consist of an investment in subsidiary (Note 3).
 Net gains and losses, including any interest or dividend income, are recognised in profit or loss.

 Any gains or losses arising on the derecognition are included in profit or loss in other operating income/expense.
-The Company manages financial assets and liabilities on the basis of its net exposure to market risks and credit risk, and therefore offsets the fair value adjustments in the Statement of Profit or Loss and Other Comprehensive Income.
+The Company manages financial assets on the basis of its net exposure to market risks, and therefore offsets the fair value adjustments in the Statement of Profit or Loss and Other Comprehensive Income when permissible.

+1.4 Financial instruments (continued)